Endings: Death and Dying

 Largely limited to those who are aware that they are dying

-Less applicable to people who suffer from diseases in which the prognosis is uncertain
+Less applicable to people who suffer from diseases in which the prognosis is

 Stage-like increments questioned